 Because of the white front, I chose mellow backing.
 This fabric is Tic Tac Go by Sarah J. Maxwell for Studio 37 Marcus Fabrics.
 It has some of the same colors as the front, and I love how it’s so fun.

-I hand-sewed the binding, which I do on occasion.
+I hand-sewed the binding, which I do most of the time; I love how it looks.

 Here’s the finished quilt…